 After graduation he received a three-year scholarship from the Hungarian Academy of Sciences to carry out research at the Hungarian Microelectronics Co.
 Currently he is an Associate Professor in the Department of Electron Devices at the Budapest University of Technology and Economics.

-His major areas of research are semiconductor device model parameter extraction, computational modelling, VHDL-based design, multicasting, P2P communication, and computational paleography.
+His major areas of research are VHDL-based digital design, multicasting, P2P communication, engineering in paleography, and computational paleography.
 He has been a leader of several research projects.

 Academia.edu | BME EET with Publications | ORCID | ODT | Google scholar | Scopus | ResearchGate | ResearcherID